darklang/dark/docs/fluid-views.md

   - Holds state about it's tokens and caret position (that is, the absolute position of the caret within its tokens)
-  - Renders the `<div contenteditable=true>` that is used to display fluid tokens and registers event handlers to deal with clicks and keyboard input.
+  - Renders the `<div contenteditable=true>` that is used to display fluid tokens and registers event handlers to deal with clicks and keyboard input
   - Has its own error rail

 The feature flag boxes to the left are each a **FluidPanel**.
 A panel:
-  - Wraps an editor, allowing it to be displayed off to the side of the main editor or collapsed to an icon.
+  - Wraps an editor, allowing it to be displayed off to the side of the main view or collapsed to an icon
   - Is tied to a specific expression in the AST
-  - Can use different tokenization than the main editor (eg, the main editor tokenizes the _old code_ part of the feature flag while a panel displaying the same flag tokenizes the _condition_ and _new code_ parts.
+  - Can use different tokenization than the main editor (eg, the main editor tokenizes the _old code_ part of the feature flag while a panel displaying the same flag tokenizes the _condition_ and _new code_ parts

 When a handler has no feature flags (which as of 2020-03 is the only thing that triggers multiple editors within a handler), then the entire handler's AST will